Installation guide

 And that’s it: from now on you are able to build your project using simple

-commands.
+gradlew or gradlew build commands.
 It’s not even necessary to have

 Gradle installed.
 All you need is Java 8 or higher.